Last Updated on July 10, 2022 by Michael Brockbank

 Watch the Portion Sizes

-I lost more than 70 pounds so far mostly because I reduced the amount of food and snacks I eat.
+I lost more than 70 pounds so far mainly because I reduced the amount of food and snacks I eat.
 I try to maintain proper portion sizes according to what I need…not what I want.

 Food is fuel for the human body.
 And if you overfill the tank, the excess is stored.